-REACHING the merry old age of seventeen, Fifi decided to embark on a journey to another metropolis.
-She took her mother into her confidence and they told her father she was going to New York.
-At that, he stamped his feet, stuck his thumbs in his vest and crackled, in French, words which meant: "Oh, yeah?"
+"She will not!" roared the baby's father, "my little baby will never set so feet, stuck his thumbs in his vest and crackled, in French, words which meant: "Oh, yeah?"
 That should have stopped Fifi.
 But it didn't stop her and soon "dad" had to let her go to the big city.